If you’re freaking out about the stages of labor, that’s understandable. Labor isn’t exactly known to be the most comfortable experience.

-But while the intensity of contractions may be subsiding, the need to push steps in to take its place.
-(Some mamas welcome this shift.
-Others would take the contractions over the pushing feeling any day.)
+But while the intensity of transition labor contractions may be subsiding, the need to push steps in to take its place.

-The umbilical cord is cut and you can move onto the final stage:
+The umbilical cord is cut, and you can move on to the next stages of labor:

 Third stage of labor

 The baby is out, but the placenta that kept them nourished and cozy while they were on the inside needs to take its leave, too.